BMW is teaching this motorcycle to drive itself — so it can help save lives

 Some modern motorcycles are already equipped with antilock braking systems (ABS), traction control and other rider-assist technologies that are commonplace in automobiles.
 But with these systems “the rider has to act first and the system can reduce brake pressure or engine torque if otherwise the motorcycle would become unstable,” Hans said.
 “In my opinion, future systems should be able to look ahead a few seconds and inform, warn or intervene before the situation becomes dangerous.”

 Would motorcyclists welcome such technologies?
-Zack Courts, a motorcycle journalist who co-hosts a show on the Motor Trends channel, isn’t so sure.
+Zack Courts, a motorcycle journalist who co-hosts a show on the Motor Trend channel, isn’t so sure.

 “I think there will be a lot of riders who will hate the idea of the bike trying to predict anything,” Courts told NBC News MACH in an email.
 “Then again, there were, and are still, lots of riders with a lack of faith in ABS or traction control, when the fact is those are good safety systems to have. ...
 I've learned that even if new technology isn't perfect right away, it has the potential to help keep us all safer.”